Caring. Kind. Compassionate.

 Not feeling cared for hurts, we feel bad and suffer diminished self-confidence and self-esteem.
 Our neural networks are designed to support social connection.

-Which is why being a leader who cares matters.
+Which is why being a caring leader matters.

 Why don’t we always care?